-Mathematically Connected Communities (MC2) and STEM Outreach programs, housed at New Mexico State University, are coordinating efforts to provide intensive and customized in-person mathematics tutoring for students in elementary grades 1–5.
-The tutoring sessions will be at school sites during the after-school programs with certified teachers who will receive extensive professional learning in mathematics intervention.
-The tutoring offered to students will be provided in small group activities and individual tutoring in the Fall semester, and again in the Spring semester.
+Mathematically Connected Communities (MC2) and STEM Outreach programs, housed at New Mexico State University, are coordinating efforts to provide intensive and customized in-person mathematics tutoring for students in elementary grades 1–6.
+The tutoring sessions will be at school sites during the school day or in after-school programs with certified teachers who receive extensive professional learning in mathematics intervention.
+The tutoring offered to students is provided in small group activities and individual tutoring in both the Fall and Spring semesters.
 Every student will be assessed at the beginning of each semester to understand their current knowledge of number concepts in order to design instruction for each student’s individualized learning path.
 Continuous formative assessment through close observation of student’s problem-solving strategies and their responses to assessment tasks allows for revision of the instructional plan to meet each student’s learning needs. |

-Fall 2024 Fact Sheet![]() |
+MOST Fact Sheet![]() |

-How does the MOST program benefit teachers?
+How does MOST/HDT programming benefit teachers?

-This is a Professional Learning opportunity that is based in an afterschool program with real students.
+There may be a Professional Learning opportunity that is based in an afterschool program with real students.
 Teachers support children in their learning, while learning themselves in real time about Math Recovery.

 |